apigee/api-platform-samples/learn-edge/extract-json-payload/README.md

 ### Next step

-The next proxy, [quota-1](../quota-1/README.md), sets a quota limit on the number of API calls that can be made in a given time period.
+The next proxy, [extract-xml-payload](../extract-xml-payload/README.md), extracts data from an XML request payload and returns it in a custom XML response body.

 ### Ask the community